Centralia College: Campus

+The Centralia College KNOLL, known also as the Kiser Natural Outdoor Learning Lab, was dedicated in 2012.
+Named in honor of Rufus Kiser, a botany teacher at the college who died in 1995, the natural area and garden site is located along China Creek.

 In 2023, the college, in partnership with Collegiate Housing International (CHI), completed an off-campus student apartment complex providing affordable accommodations for students in part due to the ongoing housing crisis.
 The dormitory complex can house up to 110 students.
 With an occupancy of 8 people per living quarters, each unit shares a common room and is pre-furnished.
 The following year, the complex was begun to be used as limited and temporary housing for Centralia high school students who are homeless.
 The project, named Scholars Haven, enrolls the students into the college's Running Start program.

 Artworks

 The campus contains several murals including works by Alden Mason and Robert Calvo.
 The mural collection, Twelve Labors of Hercules, by the artist William Spafford that was created in the 1980s for the Washington State Capitol but removed due to complaints, resides at the college.
 A mural in Washington Hall features Merce Cunningham, a dancer and choreographer from Centralia.